mooreds/docs-1/docs/references/create-a-data-connector.md

 ---
 id: create-a-data-connector
-title: Create a data connector
+title: Creating a simple data connector in Transposit
 ---

-## Creating a simple data connector in Transposit

 Imagine you have a public JSON bin with fun data accessible at this URL: https://api.jsonbin.io/b/5c5cded2e9e7c118390e07d5.
 You can implement a very bare Swagger file (below) representing this single API endpoint using SwaggerHub or some other online editor.